dt-alliances/cas-quickstart/WEBHOOK.md

 ## Step 5: Adjust the `interactive` webhook configuration in GIT

-A UI enhancement is coming, for for now you need to manually adjust the webhook.yaml for the interactive webhook.
+A UI enhancement is coming, but for now you need to manually adjust the webhook.yaml for the interactive webhook.

 Open up the project in your git upstream repo and adjust the `webhook.yaml` file in the `master` branch to add the `sendFinished: false` row as shown below.